zerotohero-dev/automation/README.md

 ## About This Repository

-This repository is a part of [Byte-Sized JavaScript Bi-Weekly VideoCast][vidcast].
+This repository is a part of [Byte-Sized JavaScript Monthly VideoCast][vidcast].

 ```
   _               __